tsaarni/certyaml/README.md

 The executable will be stored in the go path, by default `~/go/bin/certyaml`.

-## Using
+## Using certyaml

-Create a manifest file which describes the wanted PKI hierarchy and end-entity certificates
+Create a YAML manifest file which describes the wanted PKI hierarchy and end-entity certificates

 ```console
 $ cat certs.yaml <<EOF